What is ethnic diversity?

 When was your ethnic diversity data last updated?

-Data for the United States was last updated in 2016.
-Data for South Africa was last updated in 2018.
+Data for the United States and South Africa was last updated in 2020.

 What location types do you have ethnic diversity data for?